dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/upsolver-configs.md

 HAVING COUNT ...
 ```

 Running this model will compile CREATE TABLE SQL(or ALTER TABLE if exists) and CREATE MERGE JOB(or ALTER MERGE JOB if exists) SQL and send it to Upsolver engine.
 Name of the table will be name of the model.
-Name of the job will be name of the model plus '_job'
+Name of the job will be the name of the model plus '_job'

 ## SQL materialized views

 When transforming your data, you may find that you need data from multiple source tables in order to achieve your desired result.
 In such a case, you can create a materialized view from one SQLake table in order to join it with your other table (which in this case is considered the main table).
 More details on ["Upsolver SQL materialized views"](https://docs.upsolver.com/sqlake/sql-command-reference/sql-jobs/create-job/sql-transformation-jobs/sql-materialized-views).

-As a dbt model materialized views  is model with materialized='materializedview'.
+As a dbt model materialized views are models with materialized='materializedview'.

 ```sql
 {{ config(  materialized='materializedview',